wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-via-rest-api.md

 ## Deploy APK configuration

-Refer [Quick Start Guide](../../../get-started/quick-start-guide.md)  to deploy the API using APK configuration.
+Refer <a href="../../../../get-started/quick-start-guide" target="_blank">Quick Start Guide</a>  to deploy the API using APK configuration.